asdf-vm/asdf/docs/guide/upgrading-from-v0-14-to-v0-15.md

 * `asdf plugin-test` -> `asdf plugin test`
 * `asdf shim-versions` -> `asdf shimversions`

-### `asdf global` and `asdf local` commands have been replaced by the `asdf set` command
+### `asdf global` and `asdf local` commands have been removed

-`asdf global` and `asdf local` have been replaced by `asdf set`, which aims to provide the same functionality while using terminology that is less likely to mislead the user.
-TODO: Add more details here
+`asdf global` and `asdf local` have been removed.
+The "global" and "local" terminology was wrong and also misleading. asdf doesn't actually support "global" versions that apply everywhere.
+Any version that was specified with `asdf global` could easily be overridden by a `.tool-versions` file in your current directory specifying a different version.
+This was confusing to users.
+The plan is to introduce an `asdf set` command in the near future that better conveys how asdf works and provides similar functionality to `asdf global` and `asdf local`.

 ### `asdf update` command has been removed